 As keen hikers, we wanted to hike this 26 mile, 4 day trail for a long time.
 Finally we did!
 Just us and 500 others; 200 fellow hikers and 300 porters to look after the hikers begin the hike together.

 Walking the Inca Trail to Machu Picchu

 In our small group we started with 7 hikers, the two of us and five young adults in their mid-twenties from Puerto Rico.
-We hike a lot and have lived at high altitude so have some idea what to expect on the hike.
+We hike a lot and have lived at high altitude so have some idea what to expect on the hike and think we are prepared for the altitude on the Inca Trail.
 We own proper hiking gear and were outfitted accordingly.
 Several of our fellow hikers were not.
-They were unprepared in all regards- physically, mentally and a couple of them without proper gear.
+They were unprepared in all regards- physically, mentally and a couple of them without proper hiking gear.

 Download Our Free Packing List

 Get the checklist we use when packing for a hiking adventure!